 These applications will be co-ordinated on behalf of all schools by WCF, School Admissions, on behalf of the LA.
-The coordinated scheme can be viewed at the following link: https://www.worcestershiree.gov.uk/coordinatedschemes
+The coordinated scheme can be viewed at Worcestershire School Admissions

 Applications for places 'in year' or outside the normal round of admissions will be dealt with in line with the criteria outlined above.
 The procedure is as follows: